LangInteger/LangInteger.github.io/source/_posts/20240508-constructive-logic.md

   - Programming Language
 ---

-This is a notes for [Constructive Logic](https://www.cs.cmu.edu/~fp/courses/15317-f09/schedule.html).
+This is a note for [Constructive Logic](https://www.cs.cmu.edu/~fp/courses/15317-f09/schedule.html).
 Logic is the study of the principles of valid inferences and demonstration,  which constitutes an important area in the disciplines of philosophy and mathematics.

 <!--more-->